 WordPress Core Updates

-These updates, further divided into major and minor updates, come from the WordPress core developer team.
+These updates, further divided into major and minor, come from the WordPress core developer team.

 WordPress Major Updates

 They contain updates to the WordPress core and the underlying code, such as new features, plugins, and themes.
-However, these updates only include the main bundled theme, such as “Twenty Twenty” or “Twenty Twenty-One.”
-Third-party themes will be updated separately.
+However, these updates only include the central bundled theme, such as “Twenty Twenty” or “Twenty Twenty-One.”
+Third-party articles will be updated separately.

 WordPress Minor Versions